Stan Lai

-Stan Lai or Lai Sheng-chuan (賴聲川 (赖声川, Lài Shēngchuān), born 25 October 1954) is an American-born Taiwanese playwright and theater director who is perhaps best known for his play Secret Love in Peach Blossom Land.
+Stan Lai or Lai Sheng-chuan (賴聲川 (赖声川, Lài Shēngchuān), born 25 October 1954) is an American-born Taiwanese playwright and theater director who is perhaps best known for his play Secret Love in Peach Blossom Land, chosen by The New York Times as one of ″The Essential Works of Theater Since World War I.″.
 Lai is also a filmmaker, and a practitioner of Tibetan Buddhism and has translated multiple books on the subject.
 Robert Brustein has called Lai "The major contemporary Asian playwright of his time, perhaps of all time."

+In 2007, Lai became a best-selling author in Taiwan and China with his book on creativity called Stan Lai On Creativity (Chinese Pinyin: Lai Shengchuan de Chuangyixue), based on a course on Creativity he taught at Stanford University.
+This book has gained a reputation in business as well as artistic readers as a unique take on how one can train in creativity.
+Lai published the English version Creativitry in 2025.

 Life

 Lai was born on 25 October 1954 in Washington D.C., where his father was serving in the Republic of China's Embassy.
 He returned to Taiwan with his mother in 1966.
 Lai studied English literature at Fu Jen Catholic University and graduated in 1976.
 In 1978, Lai married Ding Nai-chu (丁乃竺).
 After the marriage, the couple went to the US for further studies.
 The couple have two daughters.

 Lai received his Ph.D. in Dramatic Art from University of California, Berkeley in 1983.
 After his return to Taiwan, Lai taught and served as Dean of School of Theatre Arts at Taipei National University of the Arts.
 In 1984, Lai and Ding, along with Taiwanese actors Lee Li-chun and Lee Kuo-hsiu, founded Performance Workshop, a contemporary theatre group that has become one of the most celebrated in the Chinese world.
-Lai became the Artistic Director while Ding served as the Managing Director.
+Lai became the Artistic Director while Ding served as the managing director.
 Their work has revitalized theatre in Taiwan and continually pioneered new horizons in modern Chinese theatre.
 Since its founding in 1984, Performance Workshop has produced more than 40 of Lai's theatrical works and collaborations, including iconic pieces such as Secret Love in Peach Blossom Land, The Village, A Dream Like a Dream, and AGO.

 In 2006 and 2007, Lai taught at Stanford University as Visiting Professor and Resident Artist for the I.D.A. program.
 In 2013 he lectured at Berkeley as Avenali Fellow and Artist in Residence.
 In 2019 he taught at Berkeley as Artist-in-Residence.